-White House acted to 'lock down' Trump-Ukraine call records - whistleblower
+Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 Saying more than six White House officials had made contact about Trump’s communication with Ukraine, the report cited concerns that efforts to put pressure on Ukraine “pose risks to U.S. national security,” undermining efforts “to deter and counter foreign interference in U.S. elections.”

-The whistleblower report also said, citing multiple U.S. officials, that senior White House officials had intervened to “lock down” records of the call, especially the exact transcript.

-A federal law required that the report be sent to lawmakers after an inspector general deemed it was urgent and credible.

-The complaint cited two instances that might have a connection with “the overall effort to pressure Ukrainian leadership.”
-According to U.S. officials, Trump instructed Vice President Mike Pence to cancel his trip to Ukraine to attend Zelenskiy’s inauguration in May, sending a lower-level Cabinet member instead.
+The whistleblower complaint cited two instances that might have a connection with “the overall effort to pressure Ukrainian leadership.”
+The complaint stated that Trump instructed Vice President Mike Pence to cancel his trip to Ukraine to attend Zelenskiy’s inauguration in May, sending a lower-level Cabinet member instead.

+The officials told the whistleblower it was “made clear” that Trump did not want to meet with Zelenskiy until he saw how he “chose to act.”
+The complaint also noted that Trump earlier that month had ordered suspension of all U.S. security assistance to Ukraine.

+Schiff also said the committee expected to hear from the whistleblower and the intelligence community’s inspector general.

-Maguire said the greatest challenge facing the U.S. intelligence community is protecting the integrity of elections, federal, state and local.
-Maguire said it would be “unwarranted” and “unwelcome” to have outside interference in a U.S. election, adding, “No person in the country is beyond the reach of the law.”
+Maguire said the greatest challenge facing the intelligence community is protecting the integrity of elections, federal, state and local.
+He said it would be “unwarranted” and “unwelcome” to have outside interference in a U.S. election, adding, “No person in the country is beyond the reach of the law.”

-Trump denounced the report.
-“THE DEMOCRATS ARE TRYING TO DESTROY THE REPUBLICAN PARTY AND ALL THAT IT STANDS FOR,” Trump wrote on Twitter.
-“STICK TOGETHER, PLAY THEIR GAME, AND FIGHT HARD REPUBLICANS.
-OUR COUNTRY IS AT STAKE!”

 Under the U.S. Constitution, the House has the power to impeach a president for “high crimes and misdemeanors.”
 No president has ever been removed from office through impeachment.
 Democrats control the House and Trump’s fellow Republicans control the Senate.